Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

 - [Optional] Add the Azure Blob Connection string and Container Name to store the failed / bad records.
 The complete records would be stored in this Container and can be used for point inserts.

 - [Optional] Maximum data age in hours is used to derive the starting point of time to read from source container.
 In other words, it starts looking for changes after [currenttime - given number of hours] in source.
 The data migration starts from beginning if this parameter is not specified.

+- [Optional] The "Source Partition Key Attribute(s)" and "Target Partition Key" fields are used for mapping a dedicated partition key field.
+For example, if you have a target partition key named "partitionKey", and this is populated from "deviceId", you should enter "deviceId" in "Source Partition Key Attribute(s)".
+You can also add multiple fields separated by a comma to map a synthetic key, e.g. "deviceId,timestamp".
+These will be separated with a dash, e.g. "deviceId-timestamp".
+Nested attributes are not supported.
+If no mapping is required as there is no dedicated partition key field, you can simply leave these fields blank.

 ![Migrationdetails](images/migrationdetails.png)